 Process and method.
 Eduard K. Lindeman wasn’t writing about these matters in abstraction.
 He had a concern for praxis.
 His early work looked to the process of youth organization and to group work.
 Such questions of process remained a concern of his in his writing.
 Working in small groups was central to his understanding of a worthwhile education – indeed it can be argued that the use of small group discussion was a central element in his characterization of the process of adult education.
 Lindeman was deeply critical of the extent to which a preoccupation with the content of education overbalanced pedagogical thought.

-Adult education, happily requires neither entrance nor exit examinations.
+Adult education happily requires neither entrance nor exit examinations.
 Adult learners attend classes voluntarily and they leave whenever the teaching falls below the standard of interest.
 What they learn converges upon life, not upon commencement and diploma.
-The external tokens of learning are removed so that the learning process may stand or fall on its intrinsic merits… And because adult education is free from the yoke of the subject-tradition, its builders are able to experiment boldly even in the sacrosanct sphere of pedagogical method.
+The external tokens of learning are removed so that the learning process may stand or fall on its intrinsic merits… And because adult education is free from the yoke of the subject-tradition, its builders can experiment boldly even in the sacrosanct sphere of the pedagogical method.
 Indeed, if adult education is to produce a difference of quality in the use of intelligence, its promoters will do well to devote their major concern to method and not content.
 (Lindeman 1926a: 114)

 The danger here is of overbalancing in the other direction – but Eduard C. Lindeman’s conclusion here can be understood within his overall concern with the development of critical and analytical thinking and action.
 ‘Education is a method’, he wrote, ‘for giving situations a setting, for analyzing complex wholes into manageable, understandable parts, and a method which points out the path of action which, if followed, will bring the circumstance within the area of experiment’ (Lindeman 1926a: 115).

 Curriculum.
 Thus far we have reviewed the assumptions that Lindeman saw as underpinning adult education, and the significance and distinctiveness of small group discussion in terms of its method.
 It is also necessary, when examining his contribution, to attend to what he had to say about the curriculum for adult education.
-Lindeman, as we have seen, was concerned about an over-focus on subject within schooling and formal education.
+Lindeman, as we have seen, was concerned about an over-focus on the subject within schooling and formal education.
 There are, however, particular themes that appeared in his work.
 He was concerned with cultivating individual freedom – but with due regard for the needs of others.
 ‘We live in freedom’, he wrote, ‘when we are conscious of a degree of self-direction proportionate to our capacities’ (Lindeman 1926a: 50).
 He also looked to the fostering of collective, democratic action, diversity and difference, and the educative potential of associational life.